-Data-driven operational ocean forecasting: Operational weather and ocean forecasting are facing the potential of a paradigm shift with the advent of powerful, purely data-driven methods.
-The numerical weather prediction (NWP) community has spearheaded the development of machine learning-based emulators that perform several orders of magnitudes faster than physics-based models (e.g., Bouallègue et al., 2024; Rasp et al., 2024).
-Such emulators have the potential to revolutionize probabilistic forecasting and uncertainty quantification, among others.
+Data-driven operational ocean forecasting.
+Operational weather and ocean forecasting are facing the potential of a paradigm shift with the advent of powerful, purely datadriven methods.
+The numerical weather prediction (NWP) community has spearheaded the development of machinelearning-based emulators that perform several orders of magnitude faster than physics-based models (e.g. Bouallègue et al., 2024; Rasp et al., 2024).
+Such emulators have the potential to revolutionise probabilistic forecasting and uncertainty quantification, among others.
 The computational patterns underlying the ML algorithms, such as parallel matrix multiplication, are ideally suited for general-purpose GPU architectures.
-Whereas these methods have been driven to a large extent by private sector entities and require access to increasingly large GPU-based HPC systems for training, corresponding efforts in operational ocean forecasting are only now beginning to catch up.
-A review of the rapidly changing landscape of AI methods in the context of ocean forecasting is attempted in Heimbach et al. (2024).
+While these methods have been driven to a large extent by private sector entities and require access to increasingly large GPU-based HPC systems for training, corresponding efforts in operational ocean forecasting are only now beginning to catch up.
+A review of the rapidly changing landscape of AI methods in the context of ocean forecasting is attempted in Heimbach et al. (2025; in this report).